ucdavis/hpccf-docs/docs/admin/scripts.md

 -   `cleanup.sh` `directory`: cleanup the emacs and jed editor detritus.

--   `cvmfs-transaction` `open | close | status`: a wrapper for starting/stopping a CVMFS transaction.

--   `ipmi.sh` `NodeName` `ipmi command to run`: wrap ipmitool to automatically use our IPMI username and password.

 -   `sacctmgr-show-qos.sh`: show the Slurm QoS settings.

 -   `showuser.sh` `LoginID`: Show information about a user from LDAP and Slurm.